tbg-ia/template-fixer-for-woocommerce/readme.txt

 = Does it work with all themes? =

-The plugin works with any WordPress theme, but has special optimizations for themes that use Bootstrap and specific structures like uTech.
+The plugin works with any WordPress theme, with universal compatibility regardless of theme structure.

 = Can I undo an update? =